decuser/decuser_python_playground/README.md

 # Known Issues

 * the comparison effectively ignores empty directories - git ignores them too and this makes git hosted tests problematic for this sorta thing
+* the total files analyzed calculation is imperfect, all other totals are precise.
+It's a bug and it's in the issues.